Kansas Railroad Timeline

 1859 – The Capitol of Kansas is Topeka, and the Atchison, Topeka & Santa Fe Railway was founded by Cryus K. Holliday.
 The state of Kansas was named after the Kanza Indian tribe.

 The state’s first railroad was a five-mile line built from Elwood to Wathena.
-How did the people get from place to place over land?
-People came by wagon train; they walked, rode horses, or rode the stagecoach.
+Before railroads, people came by wagon train; they walked, rode horses, or rode the stagecoach.
 This new era of the steam railway was the threshold of transportation and the greatest era of expansion for the pioneers.

 1861 – Kansas became a state in the mid-central part of the United States.
-Kansas is 411 miles from East to West and 208 miles from North to South, and Topeka is the Capitol.
-Kansas is a large amount of land with a small population.
+It is 411 miles from East to West and 208 miles from North to South, and Topeka is the Capitol.
+Kansas has a large amount of land with a small population.
 The geographical center of the 48 contiguous states is Smith County, Kansas.

 1862 – The land for the Homestead Act came from the railroads.
 The railroads were granted enormous acreage of federal land plus significant land endowments from the state.
 The railroad also purchased huge acreage “for a song” from the Indians.